nova-pkgs/python/Doc/library/os.rst

    included in ``pathconf_names``, an :exc:`OSError` is raised with :const:`errno.EINVAL` for the error number.

-   This function can support :ref:`specifying a file descriptor
-   <path_fd>`.

-   .. availability:: Unix.
+   Availability: Unix.

-   .. versionchanged:: 3.6
-      Accepts a :term:`path-like object`.

 .. data:: pathconf_names

    Dictionary mapping names accepted by :func:`pathconf` and :func:`fpathconf` to the integer values defined for those names by the host operating system.
 This can be used to determine the set of names known to the system.
+Availability:

-   .. availability:: Unix.
+   Unix.

-.. function:: readlink(path, *, dir_fd=None)
+.. function:: readlink(path)

    Return a string representing the path to which the symbolic link points.
 The result may be either an absolute or relative pathname; if it is relative, it may be converted to an absolute pathname using ``os.path.join(os.path.dirname(path), result)``.

+   .. versionchanged:: 2.6
-   If the *path* is a string object (directly or indirectly through a :class:`PathLike` interface), the result will also be a string object, and the call may raise a UnicodeDecodeError.
-If the *path* is a bytes object (direct or indirectly), the result will be a bytes object.
+      If the *path* is a Unicode object the result will also be a Unicode object.

-   This function can also support :ref:`paths relative to directory descriptors
-   <dir_fd>`.

-   When trying to resolve a path that may contain links, use :func:`~os.path.realpath` to properly handle recursion and platform differences.

-   .. availability:: Unix, Windows.

-   .. versionchanged:: 3.2
-      Added support for Windows 6.0 (Vista) symbolic links.

-   .. versionadded:: 3.3
-      The *dir_fd* argument.

-   .. versionchanged:: 3.6
-      Accepts a :term:`path-like object` on Unix.

-   .. versionchanged:: 3.8
-      Accepts a :term:`path-like object` and a bytes object on Windows.

-   .. versionchanged:: 3.8
-      Added support for directory junctions, and changed to return the substitution path (which typically includes ``\\?\`` prefix) rather than the optional "print name" field that was previously returned.
+   Availability: Unix.

-.. function:: remove(path, *, dir_fd=None)
+.. function:: remove(path)

    Remove (delete) the file *path*.
-If *path* is a directory, an :exc:`IsADirectoryError` is raised.
-Use :func:`rmdir` to remove directories.
+If *path* is a directory, :exc:`OSError` is raised; see :func:`rmdir` below to remove a directory.
+This is identical to the :func:`unlink` function documented below.

-   This function can support :ref:`paths relative to directory descriptors
-   <dir_fd>`.

 On Windows, attempting to remove a file that is in use causes an exception to be raised; on Unix, the directory entry is removed but the storage allocated to the file is not made available until the original file is no longer in use.

-   This function is semantically identical to :func:`unlink`.

-   .. versionadded:: 3.3
-      The *dir_fd* argument.

-   .. versionchanged:: 3.6
-      Accepts a :term:`path-like object`.
+   Availability: Unix, Windows.

-.. function:: removedirs(name)
+.. function:: removedirs(path)

    .. index:: single: directory; deleting